-The statue from the top before it met its fate with a mallet.
-Marlene Dietrich, from the Hollywood film “The Song of Songs.”
-1933.
+This is how the statue at the top looked before it met its fate with a mallet.
+Marlene Dietrich, from the Hollywood film “The Song of Songs” 1933.
 The Art Deco polished clay statue was made by Salvatore Cartaino Scarpitta , as a lifelike image of Marlene Dietrich.
 She modelled for the statue.

 More clay whimsy !